Coptic Catholic Church: Patriarchate

+Pope Gregory XVI appointed Theodore Abukarim as "Apostolic Delegate and Visitor to the Abyssinian people" (i.e. the Coptic Catholics in Egypt) in 1840.

-The number of Catholics of this rite increased to the point that Leo XIII in 1895 restored the Catholic patriarchate.
+The number of Catholics of this rite increased to the point that Pope Leo XIII in 1895 restored the Catholic patriarchate.
 He initially named Bishop Cyril Makarios as patriarchal vicar.
 Makarios then presided over a synod, which led to the introduction of some Latin practices.
 In 1899, Leo appointed Makarios as patriarch of Alexandria of the Copts, taking the name Cyril II.
-He resigned in 1908 at the request of the Pope over a controversy.
+He resigned in 1908 at the request of the Roman pope over a controversy.
 The patriarchate seat remained vacant until an election in 1947 and was administered by an apostolic administrator.

 Hierarchy

-The Coptic Catholic Church sui juris comprises a single ecclesiastical province, covering Egypt only.

-The Patriarch is the sole Metropolitan Archbishop, retaining the ancient title Alexandria but his actual seat is in Egypt's modern capital Cairo.
+The Coptic Catholic Church sui juris comprises a single ecclesiastical province, covering Egypt alone.
+The patriarch is the sole metropolitan archbishop, retaining the ancient title Alexandria but his actual seat is in Egypt's modern capital Cairo.

-Coptic Catholic Church has eight suffragan bishops, throughout Egypt, comprising the only Coptic Catholic ecclesiastical province: Abu Qurqas, Alexandria (Patriarch's original home seat), Assiut, Giza, Ismailia, Luxor, Minya and Sohag.
+The Coptic Catholic Church has eight suffragan bishops, throughout Egypt, comprising the only Coptic Catholic ecclesiastical province: Abu Qurqas, Alexandria (the patriarch's original home seat), Assiut, Giza, Ismailia, Luxor, Minya and Sohag.

 Religious orders

 The Coptic Catholic Church does not have Coptic monasteries.
-Instead the Church has religious congregations such as the three communities for women: the Sisters of the Sacred Heart, the Coptic Sisters of Jesus and Mary (both based in Egypt) and the Egyptian Province of the Little Sisters of Jesus.
+Instead the church has religious congregations such as the three communities for women: the Sisters of the Sacred Heart, the Coptic Sisters of Jesus and Mary (both based in Egypt) and the Egyptian province of the Little Sisters of Jesus.
 There is also a community of male Franciscans and Jesuits.